Photo Credit: Amanda LuCates

-Following the 1996 Olympics, Dominique had several coaching changes until 1998 when she began training under the guidance of Luminita Miscenco, a former gymnast at the famous school in Deva, Romania.
-Doubt arose about Dominique’s ability to rebound from the disappointment of not winning an individual medal in Atlanta.
-Dominique credits Miscenco for putting her back on track and for helping her adjust to her new frame after she grew seven inches in height and gained 18 pounds in 1997.
-As Dominique continued to develop physically and mentally under the direction of Miscenco, her confidence was restored and her eagerness to regain respect by proving herself as an individual international competitor escalated.
+Many had counted Dominique out from being highly competitive again.
+However, through much hard work and focus, she earned her way back into the spotlight as an elite athlete, and credits Miscenco for putting her back on track and for helping her adjust to her new frame after she grew almost ten inches in height and gained nearly 20 pounds in 1997.
+As Dominique continued to develop physically and mentally under the guidance of Miscenco, her confidence was restored and her eagerness to prove herself as an individual international competitor escalated.

 Back On Top

-Leading up to the 1998 Goodwill Games in New York, there was a great deal of pressure on Dominique to perform well.
-Embracing the challenge with determination and maturity, Dominique proved to the world that her will to succeed could overcome adversity.
-In a breathtaking performance, she triumphantly captured the all-around title at the Goodwill Games.
+Leading up to the 1998 Goodwill Games in New York, there was a great deal of pressure on Dominique.
+USA Gymnastics was reluctant to give her a chance to compete and represent the United States once again.
+Thankfully, Dominique’s father fought for her and eventually USA Gymnastics sent a national team staff member to evaluate Dominique.
+Embracing the challenge with determination and maturity, Dominique proved to USA Gymnastics and to the world that her will to succeed could overcome adversity.
+Eventually, USA Gymnastics gave the green light for Dominique to compete in the Goodwill Games.

 After a five-year competitive hiatus, Dominique surprised and delighted fans in 2005 with the announcement that she would return to elite gymnastics at age 23.
-Coached by her fiancé, Dr. Michael Canales, Dominique drew strength and enthusiasm from the team-based approach that leveraged Canales’ experience as a physician, collegiate gymnast and confidante.
+Coached by her fiancé, Dr. Michael Canales, Dominique drew strength and enthusiasm from the positive, team-based approach that leveraged Canales’ experience as a physician, collegiate gymnast and confidante.
 Despite their efforts being ultimately derailed due to injury, Dominique and Mike credit their 2005 training sessions as a source of enrichment for their relationship.

 Striving For Balance